deepjavalibrary/djl/examples/setup.md

 ## Install jdk

-Joule requires JDK 8 (or later).
+djl.ai requires JDK 8 (or later).
 We recommend use JDK8 since there are some known glitches with JDK 11+.

 Verify Java is available in your $PATH environment variable.
 If you have multiple versions of Java installed, you can use $JAVA_HOME environment variable to control which version of Java to use.